perladvent/perldotcom/content/article/_pub_2003_09_17_perlcookbook.md

       "templating-with-html-mason",
       "tom-christiansen"
    ],
-   "date" : "2003-09-17T00:00:00-08:00",
-   "description" : " Editor's note: In this third and final batch of recipes excerpted from Perl Cookbook, you'll find solutions and code examples for extracting HTML table data, templating with HTML::Mason, and making simple changes to elements or text.
-Sample Recipe: Extracting...", "categories" : "development",
-   "thumbnail" : null,
    "title" : "Cooking with Perl, Part 3",
-   "image" : null,
    "authors" : [
       "perldotcom"
-   ]
+   ],
+   "image" : null,
+   "description" : " Editor's note: In this third and final batch of recipes excerpted from Perl Cookbook, you'll find solutions and code examples for extracting HTML table data, templating with HTML::Mason, and making simple changes to elements or text.
+Sample Recipe: Extracting...", "draft" : null,
+   "thumbnail" : null
 }